Find out how to decide if something is suitable for GOV.UK, what the content lifecycle is and why accessibility must be planned for.

 Documents designed to be edited

-A separate set of formats applies to documents designed to be edited (eg statistics, spreadsheets) or used for collaborative working.
+A separate set of formats applies to documents designed to be edited (for example spreadsheets) or used for collaborative working.

-This type of document must be published in:
+This type of document must be published as:

-The open standards rules don’t cover the publication of datasets designed to be machine readable by external software.
+The open standards rules do not cover the publication of datasets designed to be machine readable by external software.